SNCFdevelopers/wcs/src/components/tabs/readme.md

 Tabs component to switch between tab content.
 Use in conjunction with `wcs-tab`.

 ## Accessibility guidelines 💡
-> - Use the `mobile` prop to display the tabs as a dropdown list containing the tabs.
-Recommended for narrower screens.
+> - Mobile display should be used for narrower screens (automatically set by default).
+> - The component respects the W3C [tab pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/)

 ## Properties